-The extended-release form is Nucynta ER that is used for around-the-clock opioid treatment to control pain, which alternative treatment options is inadequate.
+The extended-release form is Nucynta ER that is used for around-the-clock opioid treatment to control pain, which alternative treatment options are inadequate.

-Nucynta may also be used for purposes that have not been listed in the medication guide.
+Nucynta may also be used for purposes that have not listed in the medication guide.

-NUCYNTA® ER contains tapentadol (opioid agonist and a Schedule II controlled substance) that can be abused like any other legal or illicit opioid drugs.
+NUCYNTA® ER contains tapentadol (opioid agonist and a Schedule II controlled substance) that can be abused like any other legal or illicit opiate drugs.

 Abuse usually occurs when the drug use is beyond what the doctor has prescribed.
-This commonly happens when physical dependence and tolerance develops, meaning higher doses of the drug is needed to achieve the same effect.
+Opioid abuse commonly happens when physical dependence and tolerance develops, meaning higher doses of the drug is needed to achieve the same effect.
 Also, reducing or stopping the drug intake produces withdrawal symptoms.

 Signs of Nucynta (Tapentadol) Abuse:

 • Slurred speech

 Addiction occurs when the opioid abuse becomes compulsive and often self-destructive.
 It is usually characterized by an uncontrollable drug-seeking behavior, despite harmful consequences and changes in the brain chemistry.
 These shifts in the brain can lead to the dangerous behaviors, often experienced by drug abusers.
 Drug addiction affects parts of the brain involved in reward and motivation, learning, memory, and the ability to control behavior.